Disclaimer: This post contains affiliate links…

 The children were full of energy, yet well behaved, and seemed to have lots of fun!
-Little did any of us know that the following day they would not be going to school as part of just over a two-week minimum school shutdown to help mitigate the spread of COVID-19.
+Little did any of us know that the following day they would not be going to school as part of a two-week minimum school shutdown to help mitigate the spread of COVID-19.

 Stop the Spread, Wash Your Hands

 I had expected Thursday morning to be my last day at the gym until Monday because we were planning to leave that afternoon to go visit my mom for the weekend.
 The gym where I see about 50% of my clients is in a 55+ community where many of the residents are retired and have the means and time to travel the world.
-Out of an abundance of caution and because I never know who I might have been in contact with at the gym who has just returned home traveling, we made the difficult decision to postpone our trip to visit my mom.
+Out of an abundance of caution and because I never know who I might have been in contact with at the gym who has just returned home from traveling, we made the difficult decision to postpone our trip to visit my mom.
 The last thing I wanted to do was to chance exposing her to this virus.

 I left the gym uncertain as to when I’d be back based on what I was starting to hear about the need to social distance.
 As of this writing I have not received word that the gym is going to close, but I have decided to cancel all of my client sessions and classes at the gym this coming week (and as long as necessary), doing my small part to “stop the spread.”

 While reading this article about the importance of social isolation during a pandemic, I came across this quote by Michael Leavitt…

 “Everything we do before a pandemic will seem alarmist.
 Everything we do after will seem inadequate.”